darkchild2112/Umbraco-Homework/README.md

     'npm run serve'

-The server should host the site on http://localhost:8080 which can be enetered into any browser.
+The server should host the site on http://localhost:8080 which can be entered into any browser.

-The UI will instantly try and connect to the API to get config information so insure the API is running first.
+The UI will instantly try and connect to the API to get config information so ensure the API is running first.
 Alternatively refresh the page to initialise the site.